-HVDC interconnections can be configured in different forms to suit different desired performance and operational requirements, namely:
+HVDC interconnections can be configured in different forms to suit different desired performance and operational

+I. E. Davidson was with Department of Electrical Engineering, University of KwaZulu-Natal.
+Durban 4041, South Africa.
+He is now with the Department of Electrical Power Engineering, Durban University of Technology.
+Durban 4001, South Africa (e-mail: InnocentD@dut.ac.za).

+TRANSACTIONS ON ENVIRONMENT AND ELECTRICAL ENGINEERING ISSN 2450-5730 Vol 1, No 3 (2016) © Oluwafemi E. Oni, Kamati I. Mbangula, and Innocent E. Davidson of Electrical Engineering, University of Namibia.
+Ongwediva 3624, Namibia (e-mail: imbangula@unam.na).

+This paper was submitted for review on July 28, 2016 and accepted on September, 9, 2016.
+This work was supported by Eskom Power Plant Engineering Institute, Eskom Centre of Excellence in University of KwaZulu-Natal.
+Westville campus, South Africa.

+requirements, namely:

-- Back to back connection: This has both the inverter and the rectifier in the same location, and the valves are normally in the same building.
-It therefore has a short do line of few meters located inside the same environment. - Monopolar connection: This has both converters separated by a single dc pole line, either positive or negative voltage.
+1) Back to back connection

+This has both the inverter and the rectifier in the same location, and the valves are normally in the same building.
+It therefore has a short dc line of few meters located inside the same environment.

+2) Monopolar connection

+This has both converters separated by a single dc pole line, either positive or negative voltage.
 The ground is used as a current return path.
+Most submarine cable connections use monopolar systems.

+3) Homopolar connection

-Most submarine cable connections use monopolar systems. - Homopolar connection: This has two or more dc line of the same polarity connected to the converters.
+This has two or more dc line of the same polarity connected to the converters.
 Negate polarity is normally used for less corona and reactive power loss.
 Ground is used as the return path.
 It works as a monopole when one pole develop a fault.
+The disadvantage of high cost make it unpopular and seldom used.

+4) Bipolar connection

-The disadvantage of high cost make it unpopular and seldom used. - Bipolar connection: This is the most popular method in HVDC interconnection of converters.
+This is the most popular method in HVDC interconnection of converters.
 It is similar to the homopolar connection, but it has different polarities.
-Each pole is independent, that is, it can operate with a single pole with ground used as return path [3]. - Multi-terminal connection: This has more than two sets of converters operating independently.
+Each pole is independent, that is, it can operate with a single pole with ground used as return path [3].

+5) Multi-terminal connection

+This has more than two sets of converters operating independently.
 Each converters can operate as a rectifier or an inverter [12].

-A. COMPONENTS OF A CONVERTER STATION
+B. COMPONENTS OF A CONVERTER STATION